pbayer83/academic-kickstart/content/publication/MIT2018_book/index.md

 +++
-title = " Escaping the Energy Poverty Trap: When and How Governments Power the Lives of the Poor"
+title = "Escaping the Energy Poverty Trap: When and How Governments Power the Lives of the Poor"

 # Date first published.
 date = "2019-11-01"